Jonathon VandenHombergh, PhD

 There is something rather than nothing because of something else--namely, nothing (in progress).

 I also enjoy teaching and clinical ethics consultation.
 I have almost ten years of teaching and grading experience, across a variety of formats, class sizes, and locations.
 I am especially passionate about teaching logic and ethics, which I consider essential to good civic engagement.
-I am relatively new to clinical ethics consultation, but I have experience in a shadowing capacity at both the NIH and (soon) the MedStar Hospital system in Washington, D.C.
+I have experience as an on-call ethics consultant at the NIH, and in a shadowing capacity at the MedStar Washington Hospital Center in Washington, D.C.

 Publications

-Forthcoming, "Expressivist Concerns for Assisted Dying on Request," Journal of Medical Ethics.
+2025, "Expressivist Concerns for Assisted Dying on Request," Journal of Medical Ethics: 1-5.

 2020, "Consciousness, Conceivability, and Intrinsic Reduction," Erkenntnis 85: 1129–51.